Maia-Everett/lintian.eu/_posts/2024-10-19-warcraft-retrospective-39.md

 I could go on and on about what "feels like Warcraft" to me.
 Like weird single-biome environments that put a temperate forest right next to a savanna or a snow plain, or the wildly uneven technology levels with knights and castles right next to steampunk tanks and airplanes, or the sheer dedication to catering to casual and hardcore players alike, or largely modern social mores despite the historical dressing, or... or... or...

-I think, however, that I've at least covered the major points.
+I hope, at least, that I've at least covered the major points --- and I'm interested to hear what *you* consider part of the feel of Warcraft.

 And with that, our exploration of the origins of Warcraft as we know it draws to an end.

 We have journeyed through Blizzard's Experimental Era (Warcraft 1, 2, and Warcraft Adventures) and part of the Classic Era (Warcraft 3 and The Frozen Throne).
 We have seen the setting evolve through the games, and we have seen novels give it much-needed depth.